OPCFoundation/UA-.NETStandard/Docs/Build.md

 [OPCFoundation.NetStandard.Opc.Ua.Bindings.Https](https://www.nuget.org/packages/OPCFoundation.NetStandard.Opc.Ua.Bindings.Https/)
 [OPCFoundation.NetStandard.Opc.Ua.PubSub](https://www.nuget.org/packages/OPCFoundation.NetStandard.Opc.Ua.PubSub/) (Beta)

+The OPCFoundation prefix is reserved and the assemblies and the Nuget packages are signed by the OPC Foundation.
 For the licenses please see the information in the packages.

 In addition to the released packages on Nuget.org, for every successful build in main there are preview packages available on a [preview feed](https://opcfoundation.visualstudio.com/opcua-netstandard/_artifacts/feed/opcua-preview) in Azure DevOps.